adammccartney/iChing/README.md

 ```
 ### To Do

+ + Write generator function for self.printHexImage() in Hexagram class.
- + implement a function to return a visual depiction of the cast hexagram
+ + ~implement a function to return a visual depiction of the cast hexagram~
  + implement a test to check that the lineValues are being mapped to the
    right linePositions
  + implement a command line interface to ask question and use it as an instance